Alfresco/docs-alfresco/process-automation/latest/using/index.md

 ## Condition builder

 The condition builder is a tool that helps you build a JUEL expression for a condition.
 The condition is composed of a set of boolean statement(s) that are linked by an operator.
 This means the condition to be created is a statement evaluated as a boolean value.
+The following is an example.

 ![Condition builder]({% link process-automation/images/condition-builder.png %})